GRA 6665 Environment and Sustainable Development

 - Identify the economic effects and problems related to a pollutant;

 - Prescribe a best response for a firm and/or the government to an environmental problem;

-Student will learn to identify the relevant economic problems facing firms and governments in an environmental and development context.
+Student will learn to identify the relevant economic problems facing firms and governments in an environmental and sustainable development context.

-They will be able to think critically about the underlying assumptions of the methods used to analyze problems, prescribe solutions, and evaluate implementations of firms’ actions and governments’ policies.
+Students should be able to think critically about the underlying assumptions of the methods used to analyze problems, prescribe solutions, and evaluate implementations of firms’ actions and governments’ policies.